 X-ray film is recyclable.
 It can’t be brought to a traditional recycling center, however.
-It will need to be sent to a specialty recycling company which will recover the silver in the film and dispose of the remaining materials in the proper way.
+It will need to be sent to a specialty recycling company which will recover the silver in the film and dispose of the remaining materials properly.

-Instead, you have to go through a rather special process.
+Instead, you have to go through a unique process.
 That is what we mostly want to discuss on this page.

 Can You Recycle X-Ray Film?

 Absolutely.
-In fact, it is important that the x-ray film is recycled.
+The x-ray film must be recycled.
 It contains silver which, of course, is a precious metal.
-It is important that we try to recover this as much as possible.
+We must try to recover this as much as possible.
 After all, the medical industry relies heavily on silver.
-We do not want to be putting too much into landfills as it can drive the price of silver up, which can make certain forms of medical care more expensive.
+We do not want to put too much into landfills as it can increase the price of silver, making certain medical care more expensive.

 How is X-Ray Film Recycled?

-The only part of the x-ray film that can be recovered will be the silver.
+The only part of the x-ray film that can be recovered is silver.
 Everything else in the film is pretty useless on the recycling front.
 That will have to go to a landfill.